-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is somewhat smaller (8 percent) than the Fujifilm X-A10.
-Moreover, the M10 is slightly lighter (9 percent) than the X-A10.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is notably smaller (8 percent) than the Fujifilm X-A10.
+Moreover, the M10 is markedly lighter (9 percent) than the X-A10.
 In this context, it is worth noting that neither the X-A10 nor the M10 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.